Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 ---
-title: Configuring an IPv6 block in a vRack
+title: Configuring an Additional IPv6 block in a vRack
 excerpt: This guide will show you how to configure a block of public IPv6 addresses for use with the vRack
-updated: 2025-04-02
+updated: 2025-05-19
 ---

 <style>